Luno-lab/lkdoc/docs/hooks/data/use-ss58-format.md

 | `42` | Substrate | Substrate development chains |
 | `Custom` | Chain-specific | Other networks |

+> [!TIP]
-**Note**: The hook first attempts to fetch the SS58 format from the chain's runtime constants.
+> The hook first attempts to fetch the SS58 format from the chain's runtime constants.
 If that fails, it falls back to the chain configuration or defaults to 42 (Substrate format).

 ## Related Hooks